 Harry flies along the Thames and over the bridge, giving a great wide-angle shot of London.

-This historic location represents the entrance to the Ministry of Magic in Harry Potter and the Order of the Phoenix
+This is where the red phone box entrance to the Ministry of Magic appears in The Order of the Phoenix.

 Curved facade of a historic building with large windows and ornate stonework lining a narrow street under a clear sky.